kewlburn/docs.signalmash.com/content/en/docs/getting-started/introduction.md

 weight: 100
 toc: true
 ---
 Welcome to the Signalmash API docs!
-This is the place to find official information on how to use Signalmash services and products in your app.
+How to use Signalmash services and products in your app can be found here in official Signalmash documentation.

-This site provides comprehensive documentation for all of our APIs and you’ll find everything you need to know about working with a particular API in the corresponding section.
+For each of our APIs, this site offers thorough documentation, and the section devoted to that API will have all the information you require.

-However, there are some fundamental concepts that you need to understand and tools that might help you that apply across all our APIs.
-Here, we'll give you this information and get you up and running as quickly as possible.
+However, there are some fundamental ideas you must comprehend and resources that could be useful that apply to all of our APIs.
+Here, we'll give you this knowledge and help you get going as soon as possible.

 ##### What you will learn: